wix-playground/dapperdox/README.md

 -document-rewrite-url=@MY_DOMAIN=http://www.mysite.com
 ```

-You may pass multiple `-document-rewrite-url` parameters to Swaggerly, to have it replace multiple URLs or placeholders.
+You may pass multiple `-document-rewrite-url` parameters to Swaggerly, to have it replace multiple URLs or placeholders,
+particularly useful if you additionally need to configure URLs such as CDN location.

 ### Specification URLs